maxim-lipatnikov/basics-of-statistics-part-1/README.md

 # Basics of Statistics Part 1 (by Anatoly Karpov)
 This repository contains my materials and an outline for one of the most famous statistics courses in Russia by Anatoly Kaprov.

-Anatoly Karpov is a well-known expert with experience in the top companies, whose courses (including this one) were so popular that he decided to create his own data science online school.
+**Anatoly Karpov** is a well-known expert with experience in the top companies, whose courses (including this one) were so popular that he decided to create his own data science online school **karpov.courses**.
 Currently, the school offers a large number of data analytics and machine learning courses, and is a direct competitor of the largest player in online education - Yandex.

 ## Course Contents
 1. Basic statistical concepts: population, sample, measures of central tendency (mean, median, mode) and measures of variability (variance, spread)